daatguy/brasstacks-dark-ui/README.md

-# Brasstacks Dark: A UI Theme for Atom
+# brasstacks-dark
+## An industrial chic dark theme for Atom

 Do you like muted gold?
 I like muted gold.